kyma-project/website/src/blog-posts/13-release-notes-07.md

 ### Tracing UI elements renaming

-We renamed the services and operations displayed in the Tracing UI to provide clarity and improved user experience.
+We renamed the services and operations displayed in the Tracing UI to provide clarity and better user experience.